-There are many pictures of small gardens in suburban and city neighborhoods that are totally incapable of giving pleasure to the artistic eye because they are laid out without forethought or planning.
-One has only to stroll down the sidewalk of a large town and look at the small yard landscapes, from 100 feet to 500 feet square, that front the houses, to see to what a dull level of uniformity home landscape design can descend.
-All have identical appearances and show no trace of individuality although most of the homeowners are fond of flowers and spend much of their spare time in watering, staking, and picking off withered leaves.
+There are many small gardens in suburban and city neighborhoods that are totally incapable of giving pleasure to the artistic eye because they are laid out without forethought or planning.
+One has only to stroll down the sidewalk of a large town and look at the small yard landscapes, from 100 feet to 500 feet square that front the houses, to see to what a dull level of uniformity home landscape design can descend to; all have identical appearances and show no trace of individuality although most of the homeowners are fond of flowers and spend much of their spare time in watering, staking, and picking off withered leaves.
 These small front gardens are not gardeners' gardens, but the builder’s hurried landscape plan drawn up in the office to save as much labor and cost as possible.
 Using virtual garden tools such as an online garden planner is helpful in visualizing your outdoor space design before investing more hard work and money.

 Top Small Gardens Planners

 Small Yard Design Software Review